linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS Westlake Case.md

 1) Exposure to volatile natural gas prices (its key feedstock): As shown in Exhibit 1A, natural gas prices have historically been very volatile, with spikes as high as$9/MMBtu in 2000 and 2003.
 Since Westlake uses 90%+ ethane/natural gas as its feedstock (vs. global peers who use more naphtha), it is highly exposed to this volatility in U.S. natural gas prices.
 Exhibit 7C shows how ethylene margins tend to follow the opposite pattern of natural gas prices.

 2) Cyclicality of the commodity chemicals industry: Exhibit 7B shows the "boom and bust" nature of operating rates in the ethylene industry.
 Periods of high operating rates (95%+) enable peak margins, but are followed by periods of oversupply and depressed margins.
-Westlake has limited pricing power to offset this cyclicality.
+Westlake has limited pricing power to offset this [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclicality]].
 PVC demand is also sensitive to interest rates and construction activity (Exhibit 1C).

 3) Lack of product differentiation: As mainly a commodity producer, Westlake's products are not highly differentiated vs. peers.
 Exhibit 2 highlights the commodity chemical industry traits of simple products, low prices, and high price competition.
 This limits Westlake's ability to generate a sustainable competitive advantage.